 The services offered at Becker Minty almost outnumber the products inside its Potts Point bricks-and-mortar.
-Not only can you pop in and pick up a new jacket and a coffee table, you can enlist the interior design, personal styling, home decorating and bespoke catering teams for perfection in every aspect of your busy life.
-Clothing sophisticated gents for almost a decade, Becker Minty has also earned a reputation as a one-stop shop for last minute gifts like luxury candles, antique jewellery and aftershave.
+Not only can you pop in and pick up a new jacket and a coffee table, but you can also enlist the interior design, personal styling, home decorating and bespoke catering teams for perfection in every aspect of your busy life.
+Clothing sophisticated gents for almost a decade, Becker Minty has also earned a reputation as a one-stop-shop for last-minute gifts like luxury candles, antique jewellery and aftershave.
 Furniture and decorative items come from designers such as Michael Verheyden, Gregory Studios and Akar de Nissim.

-Supreme craftsmanship is assured when buying an item from MCM House in Surry Hills.
+Supreme craftsmanship is assured when buying an item from MCM House in Paddington.
 A hotpot of influences can be spied, with French, Italian and Danish flavours running throughout.
 The crew offer custom-designed cabinetry and fill the floor with antique furniture and contemporary finds from some of the best local and international designers.
-Meanwhile the walls are covered in modern art and sleek mirrors of all shapes and styles.
+Meanwhile, the walls are covered in modern art and sleek mirrors of all shapes and styles.

 Minimalist chic meets masculine drama at Fred International, the importer of all things Scandinavian.
 A stable of eleven well-known and carefully chosen brands compete for space in the Rosebery establishment, with Karl Andersson and Swedese two of the frontrunners.
 The stark, yet serene warehouse space is decorated with lighting from Rubn and Secto, chairs by Fjordfiesta and Mitab, and a load of treasures from watches to candleholders.